-Getting along with SDN
+Getting along with Software-Defined Networks

 The latest topic in enterprise networking is software-defined networks (SDNs), which increase the intelligence of the core network making it more receptive to overall IT and business demands of an enterprise.
 It is essentially a new approach to providing networks with more real-time intelligence, deep application integration and high levels of automation to prepare networking technology for rigorous demands of the cloud era.